cncf/toc/operations/dd-toc-guide.md

 TOC members may not take on anymore than two (2) projects for due diligence at a given time unless one of the following conditions is true:
 * the TOC member is functioning as a guide to new TOC members learning this process
+* the TOC member is serving as a secondary to the primary TOC member conducting a due diligence in order to offer additional domain support or other relevant subject matter expertise
 * the TOC member has two projects in voting
 * the TOC member has one project in voting, and another in progress